-(a) The demand responsive control is setup to communicate in one of the following communication protocols: Wi-Fi, ZigBee, BACnet, Ethernet or other wired or wireless bidirectional communication pathway hard wiring.
-(That the demand responsive control is capable of receiving a demand response signal directly or indirectly through another device and that it complies with the requirements in of Section 110.12).
+(a) The demand responsive control is setup to communicate in one of the following communication protocols: Wi-Fi, ZigBee, BACnet, Ethernet or other wired or wireless bidirectional communication pathway. (requirements of Section 110.12).
 The demand responsive controls is setup to communicate for the functional testing of NA7.6.3.2.
-130.1(e).